-Spinach and Onion Pakora with Green Chutney ~ this classic Indian appetizer is surprisingly easy to make at home!
+Spinach and Onion Pakora with Green Chutney ~ this classic Indian appetizer is surprisingly easy to make at home with a simple chickpea flour batter than fries up super crunchy and delicious.

 It’s always the first thing we order at an Indian restaurant.
 Pakora are little vegetable fritters fried in a spiced chickpea batter.
 If you’ve been to an Indian restaurant you’ve probably had them.
 Sometimes they’re just made with onion, sometimes with cauliflower, spinach, potatoes or eggplant.